top of page

 A great example can be found on the Bubby & Bean Blog.

-Making a “First School Years” Time Capsule
+3. Make a "First School Years" Time Capsule

 a girl proudly holds up her all her prek art projects.
 These kids art pieces are ready to become a keepsake book!

-• Photos
+• Photos from the year

-• Small toys or trinkets (something they won't miss now)
+• A small toy or trinket they won't miss

 A photo book of your kids art is great graduation gift.
 This family happily sits with their Artkive art books for kids and flip through the pages.